 📍Entrance H - Chapel Courtyard Access: Reserved for the European Heritage Days and other special occasions.

-There are several ticket options for the Palace of Versailles, including standard entry tickets, skip-the-line tickets, guided tours, day trips from Paris, and combined tickets, including access to the Trianon Estate and the Gardens.
+There are several ticket options for the Palace of Versailles, including standard entry tickets, skip-the-line tickets, guided tour tickets, and day trips from Paris.
 Choose the one that best suits your itinerary.

 The tickets can’t be canceled or rescheduled.